April 22, 2022

 Level 1 charging solutions are valuable as a backup for more powerful chargers.
 Therefore, it’s recommended that drivers carry one at all times.
 For example, a Level 1 charger requires no modifications to breaker panels or other electrical infrastructure.
 So it is an essential tool if an EV driver has a low battery and there is no Level 2 charging station or public charging station nearby.
 In that case, a Level 1 charger can add the miles required to allow the driver to reach a faster charging solution.

 There are three categories of EV charging solutions: Level 1 is the slowest and Level 3 is the fastest, based on the number of kilowatts of output.
-For more details on charger classifications and specifications, read our blog The Differences Between Level 1 and Level 2 EV Charging.
+For more details on charger classifications and specifications, read our blog The Differences Between Level 1 and Level 2 EV Chargers.

 Public charging stations and other high-volume users, like commercial vehicle fleets, use Level 3 or DCFC (Direct Current Fast-Charging) chargers.
 A Level 3 EV charger can charge a battery to 80% capacity in 40 minutes or less.